 For Mom

 A registry built only for the baby misses half the picture.
-Postpartum recovery is real and rough; having the right tools in place before you need them makes a measurable difference in those first days and weeks.
-The products here follow the same philosophy as the baby line: Solve a real problem, or don’t bother.
-These six belong in your hospital bag and your bathroom cabinet before your bundle of joy arrives.
-Or in the case of my second pregnancy, bundles, with an S.
+Postpartum recovery is real work, and more expecting parents are treating recovery and breastfeeding essentials as registry categories of their own.
+It’s a confident, increasingly common choice, one nobody needs to feel awkward about.
+The six products here follow the same philosophy as the baby line: Solve a real problem, or don’t bother.
+They belong in your hospital bag and bathroom cabinet before baby arrives.
+Or in the case of my second pregnancy, babies, plural.

 Frida

-It’s compact enough to pack weeks in advance.
-At $99.99, it’s a complete postpartum toolkit in a single registry item.
+It’s compact enough to pack in your hospital bag.
+At $49.98, it’s a complete bathroom recovery toolkit in a single registry item.

 Manual Breast Pump: The Reliable Backup